nuxt/website-v2/content/en/v3/index.md

     We worked for 9 months on Nuxt's new server engine for Nuxt: **Nitro**.
 It unlocks new **full-stack capabilities** to Nuxt server and beyond.

-    In development, it uses rollup and node workers to give Hot Module Replacement for your server code and context isolation.
+    In development, it uses rollup and Node.js workers for your server code and context isolation.
 It also **generates your server API** by reading files in `server/api/` and **server functions** from `server/functions/`.

     In production, it builds your app and server into one universal `.output` directory.
-This **output is light**: minified and removed from any node modules (except polyfills).
-You can deploy this output on any system supporting JavaScript, from Node, Serverless, Workers, Edge-side rendering or purely static.
+This **output is light**: minified and removed from any Node.js modules (except polyfills).
+You can deploy this output on any system supporting JavaScript, from Node.js, Serverless, Workers, Edge-side rendering or purely static.

-    The output is combined with both runtime code to run your Nuxt server in any environment (including browser Service Workers, experimental) and serve you static files, making it a **true hybrid framework** for the JAMStack.
+    The output is combined with both runtime code to run your Nuxt server in any environment (including experimental browser Service Workers!) and serve you static files, making it a **true hybrid framework** for the JAMStack.
 In addition, a native storage layer is implemented, supporting multi source, drivers and local assets.

-    The foundation of the Nitro server is [h3](https://github.com/unjs/h3): a minimal http framework built for high performance and portability.
+    The foundation of the Nitro server is rollup and [h3](https://github.com/unjs/h3): a minimal http framework built for high performance and portability.
   ::
 ::